StyleCI/Docs/standalone-php.md

 <a name="risky"></a>
 ## Risky

-Some of our fixers do things that can change code behavior in weird cases.
-It's generally not an issue, but if you're concerned about an odd piece of code you've written clashing with these fixes, you can disable them by setting `risky` to false.
+Some of our fixers do things that can change code behavior, by design.
+You can disable them by setting `risky` to false.
 It'll be set to true by default.
 If you're not sure whether something will break, feel free to check out all our risky PHP fixers [here](fixers), denoted by a warning of changing code behavior below their name.

+<a name="indentation"></a>
+## Indentation

+It is possible to configure the desired indentation style by setting the `tab-width` value to either `2` or `4` (defaults to `4`) and the `use-tabs` value to either `true` or `false` (defaults to `false`).
+If you have enabled the `indentation` fixer, then all your indentation will be updated to match this style (this fixer is enabled by default).
+If you do not enable this fixer, these config options will only affect generated or directly fixed code.

 <a name="enabled-disabled"></a>
 ## Enabled/Disabled